 A decade of trying to come up with the right recipe

 Much of his experience is detailed in Startup Mixology, including some of his failures in dealing with vendors/partners, hiring successes, and more.
-It’s not just talk from him — he bravely abandoned a “six figure salary” at AOL to pursue his vision with his wife and partner Jen Consalvo for Tech Cocktail.
+It’s not just talk from him — he bravely abandoned a “six-figure salary” at AOL to pursue his vision with his partner Jen Consalvo for Tech Cocktail.
 He’s traveled around the country meeting with startups both in his capacity at AOL, writing on his Somewhat Frank blog, and as editor of Tech Cocktail.

 Light on the details